Pinoccio/hardware-backpack-template/documentation/Backpackbus Protocol.rst

 EEPROM, starting at the given address and upwards as long as the master continues to transmit bytes.

+When the address byte sent is beyond the end of the EEPROM, a nack is sent with an "Invalid address" error code.

+When the last byte of the EEPROM is written, that byte is received and written as normal, followed by a nack and the "end of EEPROM" error code.
+In this case, the byte was succesfully written, but no further bytes can be read.

 Some bytes in the EEPROM might be read-only and cannot be written.
 Typically, the bytes storing unique id cannot be changed through this command, but which bytes this concerns exactly is defined by the EEPROM layout specification

-When the WRITE_EEPROM command is used to write read-only bytes, the slave should just ignore the write and continue to the next byte.
-It should return an ack like normal.
+When the WRITE_EEPROM command is used to write a read-only byte and the value to write is different from the current value, the slave sends a nack and the "Read-only byte" error code.
+If the value is not changed, the slave sends an ack just as if the byte was written succesfully.

+If the byte cannot be written for any other reason, the "Write failed" error code is returned.

 =====  =========  =========
 Bytes  Direction  Purpose